OG-Hunter/seditiontracker.github.io-/docs/_suspects/kurt-peterson.md

 courthouse:
 raid:
 perpwalk:
-quote: "I stood at the door and told everyone that we were not there to hurt anybody or damage anything..."
+quote: 'I stood at the door and told everyone that we were not there to hurt anybody or damage anything...'
 title: Kurt Peterson arrested on June 16, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack